 Of the various researches conducted on informal economy, shadow entrepreneur or undocumented economy, Pakistan ranks at number four after Indonesia, India, and Philippines.
 Indonesia bares the highest rate of informal economy with Egypt and Ghana at ranking at position five and six respectively.
 Statistics show that Pakistan has a 110 shadow entrepreneur for every one registered entrepreneur!

-The cause and aspects for informal economy are due to many reason i.e. entrepreneurship in Pakistan have significantly and continue to significantly suffer at the hands of vigorous and excessive regulatory and administrative burdens imposed on formal economy.
+The cause and aspects for informal economy are due to many reason i.e. entrepreneurship in Pakistan has significantly suffered and continues to at the hands of vigorous and excessive regulatory and administrative burdens imposed on formal economy.
 It is due to these factors and more that new business start-ups prefer to opt for informal economy to avoid all the red-tape applied by the government and it regulatory authorities.

 It is mandatory to understand informal economy as it is the key factor affecting economic development.
 Quality of economic and political institutions has an important impact on informal economy, encouraging entrepreneurs to register their businesses.
-Placid government policies can help in the transition from informal economy to formal economy with entrepreneurs taking advantage of the laws and regulation providing protection to their companies and functioning and on the other hand resulting in additional revenue and strengthening economic growth.
+Placid government policies can help in the transition from informal economy to formal economy with entrepreneurs taking advantage of the laws and regulations providing protection to their companies and functioning.
+On the other hand these government policies can result in additional revenue and strengthening of economic growth.